Pop (U2 album): Legacy

 Following the PopMart Tour, the band expressed their dissatisfaction with the final product.
 Between the album's various singles and the band's The Best of 1990–2000 compilation (and disregarding dance remixes), the band re-recorded, remixed, and rearranged "Discothèque", "If God Will Send His Angels", "Staring at the Sun", "Last Night on Earth", "Gone", and "Please".
 Bono also recorded and issued a drastically different studio version of "If You Wear That Velvet Dress" with Jools Holland.
 Bono said: "Pop never had the chance to be properly finished.
 It is really the most expensive demo session in the history of music."
 Although he reiterated his belief that the album was rushed, the Edge still viewed Pop as a "great record," and said, "I was very proud of it by the end of the tour.
 We finally figured it out by the time we made the DVD.
 It was an amazing show that I'm really proud of."
 In the same interview, Edge also stated: "We started out trying to make a dance-culture record and then realized at the end there are things we can do that no EDM producer or artist can do, so let's try and have it both ways.
 In that case, we probably went too far in the other direction.
 We probably needed to allow a bit more of the electronica to survive."

 The band took a considerably more conservative, stripped down approach with Pops follow-up, All That You Can't Leave Behind (2000), along with the Elevation Tour that supported it; All That You Can't Leave Behind featured a "more traditional U2 sound".
 The few songs from Pop that were performed on the Elevation Tour ("Discothèque", "Gone", "Please", "Staring at the Sun", and "Wake Up Dead Man") were often presented in relatively bare-bones versions.
 On the Vertigo Tour, songs from Pop were even more rarely played; "Discothèque" was played twice at the beginning of the third leg, while other Pop songs appeared merely as snippets.
 No Pop songs appeared on the band's U2 360° Tour, though the chorus and guitar riff of "Discotheque" did appear as a regular snippet during the "dance" remix of the song "I'll Go Crazy If I Don't Go Crazy Tonight" late in the tour.
 U2 did not play a single song from the album on their Innocence + Experience Tour in 2015, although "Mofo" was sampled twice in the earliest tour dates.
 Pop was the only U2 album that U2 did not play a single song from for the full duration of their tour.
 "Staring at the Sun" was performed live during U2's 2018 Experience + Innocence Tour, which Andy Greene of Rolling Stone described as "a rare onstage acknowledgment that Pop is a thing that happened."
-Pop was viewed as U2's "most neglected album" with the band "effectively [disowning] the record by purging its material from setlists."
+Pop was viewed as U2's "most neglected album" in a 2017 Billboard article, and Zach Schonfeld of Newsweek argued that the band "has effectively disowned the record by purging its material from setlists."